List of political parties in the Democratic Autonomous Administration of North and East Syria

-This is a list of political parties in the Democratic Autonomous Administration of North and East Syria.
-The Democratic Autonomous Administration of North and East Syria has a political system based on direct democratic and multi-party aspirations, with different levels of government: Self-governing municipalities and communes, self-governing autonomous regions and provinces, and the autonomous region as a whole.
+This was a list of political parties in the Democratic Autonomous Administration of North and East Syria.
+The Democratic Autonomous Administration of North and East Syria had a political system based on direct democracy and multi-party aspirations, with different levels of government: self-governing municipalities and communes, self-governing autonomous regions and provinces, and the autonomous region as a whole.

-There have been two elections in the region so far, one for the communes/municipalities and one for regions/provinces in 2017, while the third federation-level election for the Syrian Democratic Council was delayed.
+There had been two elections in the region: one for the communes and municipalities and another for the regions and provinces in 2017, while the third federation-level election for the Syrian Democratic Council was delayed.

 Political parties in Rojava

 Parties

 The following parties are represented either in the Syrian Democratic Assembly as of September 2016 or in cantonal parliaments: